jorydotcom/foundation/operating_procedures.md

 # 1\.
 Introduction

-  This document provides the working procedures used by the FOCUS Project.
+  This document provides the working procedures used by the  Joint Development Foundation Projects, LLC,  FinOps Open Cost and Usage Specification (FOCUS) Project.

 # 2\.
 Governance

 ## 2.0 Membership

-  All contributors to the FOCUS work products must be Members of FOCUS.
+  All contributors to the FOCUS work products must sign the [FOCUS Series Membership Agreement](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf).

   Membership is between FOCUS Project and the Employer of any contributing person.

-### 2.0.1 Membership Levels

-  There are three Membership levels:

-  * Steering Members
-  * General Members (Currently not in use)
-  * Contributing Members

-### 2.0.2 Membership Requirements

-  Steering Members of FOCUS are organizations that have been designated by the FinOps Foundation Governing Board as members and have signed the FOCUS Project CLA.
-  General Members of FOCUS are currently not in use.
-  All organizations after the initial Members join as Contributing Members of FOCUS.
-Contributing Members are organizations that must sign the FOCUS Project CLA to become members.

-## 2.2 Organization Structure
+## 2.1 Organization Structure

 ![Org Structure](images/org_structure.png?raw=true "Org Structure")

-### 2.2.1 Steering Committee
+### 2.1.1 Steering Committee

   One of the more important duties of the Steering Committee (SC) is the approval of the Specifications and other works produced as a consensus product of the FOCUS Working Groups.